Centro de Capacitación Cinematográfica: Opera Prima

 The CCC, supported by the Mexican Institute of Cinematography, has in recent years been particularly instrumental in developing a project known as Opera Prima, giving young film-makers, producers, writers, and cinematographers - selected via internal competition - the opportunity to produce their first features and make their débuts.
 The close involvement of the school's students in the various aspects of the production process, and the opportunity for them to shoot their first film, with institutional support provided by the school, are just some of the features of this project, which bridges the gap between the professional film industry and strictly academic film production.
 Some of the films that have emerged from the CCC's Opera Prima Project have achieved international recognition, including El secreto de Romelia by Busi Cortés, La mujer de Benjamín by Carlos Carrera, Lolo by Francisco Athié, and La orilla de la tierra by Ignacio Ortiz.

-Notable CCC alumni
+Notable alumni

-More than 30 generations of filmmakers have graduated from the CCC.
-Among the most notable are: